THE VISIOUS CIRCLE OF ACNE

 (Note: this is a simplified explanation of a complex skin condition)

 During puberty, the reproduction/sex hormones become active and the amount of androgen hormones strongly increase.
 Suddenly much sebum is produced.
-This leads to oily hair, oily skin and in many cases to acne.
+This leads to oily hair, oily skin and in many cases to a blemished skin with zits, pimples and black/white heads.

 On the picture a cross-section of the skin with a hair is shown.
 We have a lot of those hairs, about 20-200 per cm².
 On the picture it is shown that the hair is penetrating the "dead" skin, and generates an opening to the outside world through the hair shaft.
 To the hair shaft sebaceous glands are present.
 Within the glands sebum is produced.
 This sebum is transported to the skin surface via the hair.
 The sebum creeps against the hair to the surface, and is scattered there.